Kapiti Coast United

 Kapiti Coast United (KCU) is an association football club in New Zealand.
-Their home ground is Weka Park in Raumati Beach on the Kapiti Coast.
+Their home ground is Weka Park in Raumati Beach on the Kāpiti Coast.

 History

 Originally known as the Raumati Hearts, they formed in 1960 as a junior club then two years later added a senior club.
 Originally named after Heart of Midlothian, an Edinburgh soccer team commonly known as Hearts.
 The club changed its name to Kapiti Hearts in 2000 then formed as Kapiti Coast United when they merged with Paraparaumu United in 2003.

 Their highest honour is winning Capital One three times in 2006, 2014 and 2017, with their highest placing in the Capital Premier league being 6th which they achieved in 2008 and 2015.
 They have entered the Chatham Cup most years since 1965 with their best run in 1993 as the Raumati Hearts, where they made the last sixteen, before losing 2–3 to Nelson United.